nemerosa/ontrack-jenkins-cli-pipeline/README.md

 ## Setup

-The [steps](#steps) provided by this library, in order to avoid redundant configuration, rely on predefined environment variables and credentials.
+The [steps](#steps) provided by this library rely on environment variables and credentials.

-> Those environment variables and credentials are not _strictly_ required but they will ease the use of the Ontrack
-> steps.

-In most of the cases, you just need to define:

-* `ONTRACK_URL` - URL to Ontrack
+Set the `ONTRACK_URL` Jenkins environment variable to the URL to Ontrack.

+Either:

-* `ONTRACK_TOKEN` - secret text credentials entry containing the authentication token used to connect to Ontrack
+* create an `ONTRACK_TOKEN` secret text credentials entry containing the authentication token used to connect to Ontrack
+* or reuse an existing credentials entry by referring to its ID in an `ONTRACK_TOKEN_ID` environment variable

+By default, projects and branches managed by this pipeline steps will be linked to a GitHub configuration named `github.com`, using GitHub as an issue tracker.

+For other settings, use the following environment variables:

+* `ONTRACK_SCM` - defaults to `github` - type of SCM, like `github` or `bitbucket-server`.
+* `ONTRACK_SCM_CONFIG` - defaults to `github.com` - name of the SCM configuration in Ontrack.
+* `ONTRACK_SCM_JIRA` - using the defaults if not configured - identifier of the issue service configuration.
+For example, for Jira, it looks like `jira//<name of the config>`.
+So if your Jira configuration in Ontrack is named "MyJira", the identifier will be `jira//MyConfig`.

+Note that all these settings can be overridden at pipeline level.
 See [`ontrackCliSetup`](vars/ontrackCliSetup.md) for more information.

 ## Usage